-Spring is just around the corner.
-And this means that many of us are keen to wipe the dust from our bikes and get them into top shape for the sunnier days that we are eagerly waiting for.
+The May bank holidays are just around the corner.
+And for many of us, this means wiping the dust from our bikes and get them into top shape for the sunnier days that we are eagerly waiting for.
 Richard Gladman, IAM RoadSmart’s head of riding and driving advice, explains the POWDERY checks you should do on your bike before setting off for your first ride of the season.

 Richard says: “If you have been out of motorcycling for the winter then get yourself back into it gently.
 Make sure the bike is roadworthy and routine maintenance is carried out.
 Allow yourself some time to regain your sharpness and adjust to bike mode.
 Remember, a motorcycle needs to be ridden with a smile on your face.”